Environments¶

 docker compose up -d --build

-You can also checkout the readme files in the subfolders to install individual components.
-If you also want to load additional CDISC terminology, you can follow along the "mdr-standards-import" readme.
-You might not want to load all CTs at once, but load just those you need.
+If you want to load additional CDISC terminology, you can follow the "mdr-standards-import" readme.
+You might not want to load all controlled terminology packages at once, but rather load only those you need.

 On the local docker installation, the following tools are available.
 If you have not changed the port numbers, the tools will be available via the following links: